 Tap is Vincent's first love, which he is delighted to share with others.
 He has studied multiple styles of dance, especially ballet and tap.
 Beginning at 4 years old, he studied at Civic Dance Arts, graduated from San Diego SCPA, and then completed a "normal" degree at University of San Diego.
 For five seasons he has been a Corps de Ballet member of California Ballet Company, and continues to perform in The Nutcracker and other ballets.

 Mikah has been dancing since she was 2 years old.
 She studied ballet, tap, jazz, lyrical, and character at Ramona/Julian Academy of Dance.
 She went on to compete and perform with the Academy and she also performed in Ramona High School's dance productions.
 Now an instructor at Ramona/Julian Academy of Dance, she teaches Pre-school Creative Movement, Beginning Tap, and Competitive Dance.
-She is also studying at Grossmont College and working towards a BA in Liberal Studies to pursue a career in teaching and she is a member of the 2019 Grossmont College Touring Dance Company and is currently taking a variety of classes such as Ballet, Modern, Jazz, Hip Hop, Choreographic studies, and more.
+She is currently studying at Grossmont College, having earned an Associate’s in Social and Behavioral Sciences, and is working towards an A.A. in Dance.
+She was a member of the 2019 Grossmont College Touring Dance Company and is currently taking a variety of classes such as Ballet, Modern, Jazz, Hip Hop, Choreographic studies, and more.
 She plans on earning a B.A. in Liberal Studies, and teaching credentials, to continue a career teaching in schools, as well as the studio.

 Cari began dancing in kindergarten and she hasn't stopped since.
 She has studied jazz, ballet, modern and tap.
 She currently teaches math and works with dance and musical theater groups at Clairemont High School.